byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/howto_fix_stuck_funds.md

 into the command prompt.
 Write down your 25 word seed, if you haven't already.
 This is the best way to make sure you don't loose access to your funds.

-- Close monero-wallet-cli by typing
+- Close byterub-wallet-cli by typing

 > exit